Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 It is said that the day of silence can be one of the most unique days in Bali that one could ever experience.

-Everyone in Bali, whether Hindu or not participate.
-People who are not Hindu observe this holiday out of respect for their neighbours.
+Everyone in Bali, whether Hindu or not, participate.
+People who are not Hindu observe this holiday out of respect for their neighbors.

 Day Four: Yoga/ Brata